 In 2007, the Government of Azerbaijan established the NGO Support Council, with the goal to provide financial and informational support to Azerbaijani NGOs, and to facilitate NGO/government cooperation.
-The NGO Support Council has provided financial assistance to more than 500 NGOs, based on transparent and competitive grant procedures, which are considered among the best in the former Soviet Union.
+The NGO Support Council has provided financial assistance to hundreds of NGOs, based on transparent and competitive grant procedures, which are considered among the best in the former Soviet Union.
 The NGO Support Council also initiates legislation to improve the regulatory environment for NGOs, and engages NGOs in the legislative drafting process.

 |Organizational Forms||Public union, foundation and union of legal entities|

 |Approximate Number||2,700 registered NGOs (as of May 2013)|

 |Barriers to Entry||Foreigners and stateless persons can be founders of an NGO in Azerbaijan only if they have permanent residence.

 Registration procedures are problematic, specifically due to the exercise of government discretion in denying applications.

 Legal representatives of foreign NGOs operating in Azerbaijan need to have permanent residence in Azerbaijan, and a document attesting to this fact must be submitted to the MoJ as part of the registration package.

 Agreements with foreign NGOs must include a specific expiration date.